qlyoung/lagopus/README.md

   exclusively, which solves the issue with `/proc` by sidestepping it completely.

   However, again there is a caveat.
-A pecularity of container runtimes is that even when containers are assigned to specific CPUs, the containers still see all of the host CPUs and don't actually know which of them have been assigned to it.
+A peculiarity of container runtimes is that even when containers are assigned to specific CPUs, the containers still see all of the host CPUs and don't actually know which of them have been assigned to it.
 This again poses some complications with `afl`'s CPU pinning